 - ensure they renew and maintain DBS status.

-We are all responsible for ensuring that this code of practice is subscribed to.
-If you have any concerns relating to yourself or others, then please contact a member on the End of Life Doula UK Committee.
+We are all responsible for ensuring that this Code of Practice is subscribed to.
+If you have any concerns relating to yourself or others, then please contact End of Life Doula UK via the website https://eol-doula.uk/contact-us/.
 Similarly, if you have any suggestions on how this Code of Practice could be improved then please let us know.